 Your skin may react differently to certain products, and certain ingredients in Cetaphil might not be suitable for you.

 Why do dermatologists recommend Cetaphil?

-Dermatologists like to recommend Cetaphil because it gives a gentle yet thorough cleanse that’s ideal for extremely sensitive skin.
-Dermatologists treat patients with conditions that can leave the skin highly irritated (think acne, rosacea and eczema).
+Dermatologists treat patients with conditions that can leave the skin highly irritated (think acne, rosacea, and eczema).

-Cetaphil won’t make those skin conditions worse, in fact, it can help keep the skin balanced and it doesn’t usually react negatively or interfere with prescribed medications.
+Cetaphil won’t make those skin conditions worse and will help keep the skin balanced.
+Also, most Cetaphil products don’t usually react negatively or interfere with prescribed medications.